Contract Specialist Jennifer Morrison (l) worked with Future Energy Systems (FES) Director Larry Kostiuk (r) to establish funding for the FES program.

 Morrison is now helping navigate more than 40 new FES research projects from six faculties through the funding process, “We have to make sure that any approved FES project aligns with the original CFREF agreement because they have a lot of different reporting rules about the ways the money can be spent.”

-Working with experts like Morrison will continue to be essential for Future Energy Systems, but the benefits of her efforts in building the program structure from scratch are already being appreciated.
+Working with experts like Morrison will continue to be essential for the FES program, but the benefits of her efforts in building the program structure from scratch are already being appreciated.

 “Jennifer helped our team understand the constraints of the funding, and created processes to ensure compliance with minimal bureaucracy for everyone,” Kostiuk concludes.
 “As a result, we’re already seeing new graduate students coming to campus, and lab work underway.
 Which reminds me: thanks Jennifer."